anacierdem/libdragon-docker/README.md

 It will create a `semantic-release` compatible commit from your current staged changes.

-### Experimental devcontainer support
+### Devcontainer support

-The repository provides a configuration (in `.devcontainer`) so that IDEs that support it can create and run the Docker container for you.
-Then, you can start working on it as if you are working on a machine with libdragon installed.

-With the provided setup, you can continue using the cli in the container and it will work for non-container specific actions like `install`, `disasm` etc. You don't have to use the cli in the container, but you can.
-In general it will be easier and faster to just run `make` in the container but this setup is included to ease developing the cli as well.
+The repository provides two devcontainer configurations (`development` and `libdragon`) for supported IDEs.
+If you have docker and a compatible IDE, you can quickly start working on this project.
 To create your own dev container backed project, you can use the contents of the `.devcontainer` folder as reference.
-You don't need to include nodejs or the cli and you can just run `build.sh` as `postCreateCommand`.
-See the `devcontainer.json` for more details.
-As long as your container have the `DOCKER_CONTAINER` environment variable, the tool can work inside a container.

-#### Caveats

-- In the devcontainer, uploading via USB will not work.
-- Error matching is not yet tested.
-- Ideally the necessary extensions should be automatically installed.
-This is not configured yet.

 <details>
   <summary>vscode instructions</summary>

   - Make sure you have the [Dev container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) installed and you fulfill its [requirements](https://code.visualstudio.com/docs/devcontainers/containers).
-  - Clone this repository with `--recurse-submodules` or run `git submodule update --init`.
   - Open command palette and run `Dev Containers: Reopen in container`.
+  - Pick `development` or `libdragon` configuration.
   - It will prepare the container and open it in the editor.
 </details>

+#### `development` configuration

+This has everything required to develop the tool itself.
+Just follow "Working on this repository" section inside the devcontainer.

+#### `libdragon` configuration

+This is an example devcontainer setup for using the libdragon toolchain to build n64 ROMs.
+To start building with libdragon:

+- Clone this repository with `--recurse-submodules` or run `git submodule update --init` in the devcontainer.
+- Run `cd libdragon && ./build.sh && cd ..` to build and install the library.
+- Run `make bench` to build the [test bench](#local-test-bench).
+You'll see the rom in `src` folder.

+If you setup a similar devcontainer for your project, you can immediately start building n64 ROMs using libdragon.

+#### Future direction

+- The cli is not enabled on `libdragon` devcontainer, so you cannot currently use actions like `install` or `disasm`.
+This is supported by the cli (via `DOCKER_CONTAINER`) but not yet enabled on the devcontainer.
+- In the devcontainer, uploading via USB is not yet implemented.
+- Error matching is not yet tested.
+- Ideally the necessary extensions should be automatically installed.
+This is not configured yet.

 ## As an NPM dependency